 9. Concorde (line 1, 8 and 12)

-The giant find-a-word.
+The walls of Concorde metro station are all lettered, like a giant newspaper find-a-word.
 Every white tile has a different letter, spelling in an unbroken stream phrases from the French constitution.
-The end result is pretty cool.
+The end result is an amazing effect!

 10. Hôtel de ville (line 1 and 11)